ShuoYin03/unknown_space/content/post/COMP33511-NLP/2023-12-19-nlp-text-preprocessing.md

 - {multi-national, multinational} → multinational
 - {Duesseldorf, Düsseldorf, Dusseldorf} → Dusseldorf

-We have two main approches for normalization: `Lemmatisation` & `Stemming`.
+We have two main approaches for normalization: `Lemmatisation` & `Stemming`.
 ### Lemmatisation
 The key idea of lemmatisation is the reduction to `dictionary headword`, here are few examples:
 - {am, are, is} → be